Aitia-IIOT/ah5-docs-java-spring/docs/api/communication-profiles/generic-http-template.md

 ---

-### Payload
+### Body

 The data to be transmitted to or from a given [service-operation](../../help/definitions.md#service-operation) (endpoint).
-In case of hierarchical data, the payload must be in [JSON](https://datatracker.ietf.org/doc/html/rfc8259) data format and must be placed into the [HTTP Meassage Body](https://datatracker.ietf.org/doc/html/rfc2616#section-4.3).
-In case of non-hierarchical data, text data format can be used and placed into the [HTTP Meassage Body](https://datatracker.ietf.org/doc/html/rfc2616#section-4.3) or into the request [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) as URI encoded path variable or query parameter.
+In case of hierarchical data, the body could be in [JSON](https://datatracker.ietf.org/doc/html/rfc8259) or in [XML](https://en.wikipedia.org/wiki/XML) or in any other suitable  data format and should be placed into the [HTTP Meassage Body](https://datatracker.ietf.org/doc/html/rfc2616#section-4.3).
+In case of simple and non-hierarchical data, text data format can be used and placed into the [HTTP Meassage Body](https://datatracker.ietf.org/doc/html/rfc2616#section-4.3) or into the request [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) as URI encoded path variable or query parameter.
 It is mandatory to specify it in IDDs.

 ---